clpprs/clippers/README.md

 - [ ] Make Tag accept "exclude" and "include" as (or in) the button prop
   - The current Tag exclude / include props should make the tag itself include / exclude onClick, instead of changing what the button does.
 The Tag should only accept props that affect itself and the button prop should affect the button
 - [ ] Make a Query atom that gets reset with setRecoilValue instead of using the unstable recoil refresher
+  - This should fix the ContextMenu and Clips not updating when a tag is added / removed